Private Music Lessons Offered to LPSD Students in School

 Many of Kathryn’s students have received awards, scholarships and provincial recommendations through the Kiwanis Lloydminster and District Music Festival, and have gone on to pursue music at post-secondary institutions.
 She also has extensive drama training, has taught drama and musical theatre classes and has directed full length musical productions.
 She is extremely excited to have the opportunity to help enhance musical education within the school system.

-BIO: Sandy Kern-Ali brings to FOPA 30 years of teaching experience.
+BIO: Sandy Kern-Ali brings to FOPA 35 years of teaching experience.
 She was born and raised in Calgary, Alberta.
 There she received her B.Ed (major in music) and A.R.C.T.
 She's very excited to have the opportunity to teach piano within the public school system.
-Sandy has lived in Lloydminster for over twenty years and calls it her home.
+Sandy has lived in Lloydminster for more than 25 years and calls it her home.
 She has had the privilege of teaching students of all levels, personalities and abilities.
 Sandy believes it's important to establish a relationship with her pupil where they are encouraged to reach their potential.
 Many of her students participate in the Royal Conservatory of Music exams and have done extremely well.
 Most of her students are involved in the Lloydminster Kiwanis Music Festival.
 Many receive awards and scholarships.
 Sandy enjoys playing on the worship team at Lloydminster Gospel Fellowship.
-Her husband is Ken Ali and they have four wonderful children.
+Her husband is Ken Ali and they have four wonderful children and two grandchildren.

 BIO: Ava Hoegl-McCaw is a talented pianist, accompanist and composer, with a passion to ignite the desire and inspire the talent of music within people of all ages.
 Ava’s grassroots are from here in Lloydminster and she is excited to return having finished a Comprehensive Degree in Music from the University of Victoria.
 She is passionate about piano and composition alike, and enjoys teaching students of all ages.
 She finds music to be a life study that is both challenging and fulfilling, one that with curiosity and hard work, one can experience music more fully and express it more freely.